Dec 11, 2010

-Moses, in his anger and frustration, gathers the assembly together in front of the rock, takes his staff, and strikes the rock two times.
+Moses, in his anger and frustration at the faithlessness of the people, gathers the assembly together in front of the rock, takes his staff, and strikes the rock two times rather then speaking to it as God had comanded.
 Water gushed out, and the community and their livestock drank.

 For the first ten years of my Christian walk I shook my head at this story.
 It didn’t seem fair.
 In fact, it angered me because Moses was the most obedient guy in the bible, and God held him back from entering the Promised Land for something as stupid as this.
 The punishment just didn’t fit the crime in my opinio n.
 If THIS is what it takes for God to strip His promises away from us, I thought; then we’re ALL screwed.
 I eat this kind of disobedience for breakfast.
 Moses made this one little mistake after giving his entire life to God, and the Lord takes away the very thing Moses worked his entire life for.
 So much for the word “PROMISE.”
 What’s up with that anyway?
 What kind of a God would PROMISE you something and then not give it to you for getting pissed off at the same people God Himself wanted to wipe off the face of the earth just one book earlier??